Skip to main content

 • REATE

-• Foresight and territorial strategies within the framework of the mutualisation of State services
+• Foresight and territorial strategies in the context of the mutualization of government services

-• Dedicated team: 1 Associate Professor, 1 MCF, 2 trainees
+• Dedicated team: 1 Associate Professor, 1 MCF, 2 interns

 • Partners: DREAL PACA